MHCommunity/mhbasics/appendix/weapons-per-powertype/forgotten/ilt.md

 - Plate of Fealty are dropped in Zokor's Fealty district.

 # General Info and Trivia
 Both the Infinite Labyrinth trap and the Endless Labyrinth trap are both acquired and used in the Labyrinth and Zokor.
-Considering Zokor's role as an area with 3 (former) best in slot weapons, the conventional strategy is to get to the Infinite Labyrinth first and go after the other two after.
-The Infinite Labyrinth can eventually be replaced with the Thought Manipulator in the Floating Isles, which will directly lead to the current forgotten Best in Slot weapon as well.
+Considering Zokor's role as an area with 3 (former) best in slot weapons, the conventional strategy is to get to the Endless & Infinite Labyrinth first and go after the other two after.
+The Infinite Labyrinth can eventually be replaced with the Thought Manipulator in the Floating Isles, which will directly lead to the current Forgotten Best in Slot weapon as well.

 # Alternatives
 The Infinite Labyrinth Trap does not have feasible alternatives.
 Yes it will hurt, just get them, you'll need them unless you want to get fancy beyond what this guide can offer you.